Influence of atomic modeling on electron capture and shaking processes: Results

-\textit{\rn{41}{Ca}}.
+This transition is first forbidden unique, the only one considered in the present work.
+In this case, $C_{n\kappa}$ in Eq. (\ref{eq:C_nk}) is not equal to unity and must be taken into account.
 To our knowledge, no experimental value of any capture probability is available in the literature for this radionuclide.
-We can simply observe that the BetaShape value lies in between the ``no vacancy'' and the FO KLI results, and that the FO approximation tends to decrease the $P_L/P_K$ ratio.
+We can simply observe that the $P_L/P_K$ ratios from KLI and MCDF agree well and are consistent within the uncertainties.
+The BetaShape value is lower by about 7\%, as for \rn{37}{Ar} decay.